korede-folarin/Social-Media-Content-Performance-Analysis/README.md

  2 Reaction Table Details user reactions to the content, including cotent id, user Id, reaction types and timestamps.

  3 ReactionType Table Defines the types of reactions available on the platform including content type, sentiment and content type score.

+ ## BUSINESS QUESTION ###
+ What are the total number of content categories?
+ What are the total number of content uploaded?
+ What are total number of users?
+ What are the top 5 categories?
+ What is the month with the most uploads?
+ What sentiment has highest category score?